top of page

 2. Understanding how donor nations use foreign aid to achieve domestic and foreign policy objectives, increase their international status, and enhance their economic standing.

 I won Teacher of the Year from the FSU Political Science Department during the 2021-2022 academic year.
-I teach classes on American Foreign Policy, International Organizations, and American National Government.
+I teach classes on International Relations, American Foreign Policy International Organizations, Data in Public Service, the Public Policy Process, Social Science Research Design and American National Government.

 Research